ValeriaPineda23/Time-Series-Analysis/README.md

 # Time Series Analysis
 Analyzing Time Series of the Google Mobility Report of Mexico during COVID-19

+Analyzed trends, seasonality, and stationarity behaviors from the Google Mobility Report of Mexico, during COVID-19.
+Using the information from the analysis, we developed an Auto-Regressive model that could predict Workplace mobility for a week of November 2020 with an RMSE of 6.32 for the training and 13.44 in the test set.
+This quantity means that, on average, the predictions differ from the actual value by only 13 units.

 ## Data Preprocessing
 We performed data cleaning tasks initially, such as variable selection, data engineering, and handling missing data.